Get Better Results When You Use These Tips for Speaker Feedback

-It is in the final phases of coaching when we, as coaches, give the most feedback to our speakers.
+Most speakers seek feedback near the end of their preparation process.
 The message has been planned.
 The supported data and stories have been collected.
 The structure has been set and the visuals have been drafted.
-Now is the time to hear the talks and talk about them.
+Now is the time for someone to hear the talk and talk about them.

-We’ve put a lot of thought into how to give feedback to a speaker.
-Below are some of our tips and tricks.
+Through our services, we’ve helped hundreds of speakers through this process and have put a lot of thought into how to give feedback to a speaker.
+Below are four of our top tips and tricks for giving useful feedback to speakers.

 The week before: This is a good time to make changes to the content.
 If something is missing or out of order, this is the moment to fix it.